 This product is available in a glycerol-free format.
 Contact us for more information.

-This recombinant, heat-inactivated Proteinase K is engineered for complete inactivation at 55°C in 10 minutes, with broad protease activity for digestion of proteins in nucleic acid preparations and other applications.
+Thermolabile Proteinase K is a recombinant Proteinase K engineered for rapid and complete heat inactivation with broad protease activity, for protein and enzyme degradations in nucleic acid preparations and other applications.

-• No detectable endonuclease, exonuclease, DNase or RNase contaminating activities.
+No detectable endonuclease, exonuclease, DNase or RNase contaminating activities.
+Suitable for sequencing and amplification sample preparation as well as broad molecular biology applications.

-• Active in a wide range of reaction buffers with optimal activity between 20 - 40°C and pH 7.0 - 9.5.
+Robust activity across a wide range of reaction buffer types, salt concentrations, detergents, as well as DTT and EDTA, with optimal activity between 20 - 40°C and pH 7.0 - 9.5.

 Lane L: 1 kb DNA Ladder (NEB #N3232); Lane 1: λ DNA incubated for 1 hour at 37°C; Lane 2: λ DNA incubated with PvuII-HF or PstI-HF for 1 hour at 37°C; Lane 3: λ DNA incubated with PvuII-HF or PstI-HF which had been treated with 1 μL Thermolabile Proteinase K (TLPK) for 10 minutes at 37 °C; Lane 4: λ DNA incubated first with TLPK treated PvuII-HF or PstI-HF followed by incubation at 55 °C for 10 minutes to inactivate the TLPK, followed by treatment with PvuII-HF or PstI-HF for 1 hour at 37°C. Results indicate that Thermolabile Proteinase K completely degrades restriction enzyme activity, allowing for subsequent enzymatic steps in the same reaction vessel.